bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+1. If you were to describe semantic HTML to the next cohort of students, what would you say?/////// It's a set of tags that help accesibility readers understand the code and be able to reproduce in the desired manner from user.
+They're universal tags unlike divs.

-2. What are the 4 areas of the box model?
+2. What are the 4 areas of the box model?///// content, padding, border, margin.

-3. While using flexbox, what axis does the following property work on: ```align-items: center```?
+3. While using flexbox, what axis does the following property work on: ```align-items: center```?////////cross axis

-4. Explain why git is valuable to a team of developers.
+4. Explain why git is valuable to a team of developers.////// It's like an online cloud for their code.
+If accidentally deleted or lost, it can be retrieved through github.
+It also allows others to fork and add more value to a specific project by making it better if the original developer is open to that idea.

-5. Define mobile-first design in your own words.
+5. Define mobile-first design in your own words. ///////Intended for phones/tablets.
+It gets to the point of the purpose of your page.
+Developers must make choices of what is of utmost importance due to the size and limitations of a mobile device.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.